chain-ml/theoriq-agent-sdk/README.md

 ***Attributes:***

-`items`: A sequence of `DialogItem` objects, where each item represents a interactions from the user and agents.
+`items`: A sequence of `DialogItem` objects, where each item represents interactions from the user and agents.

 ## ExecuteRequestBody

 The `ExecuteRequestBody` class represents the body of an execution request.
-It contains the Dialog object and an optional Configuration object.
+It contains the `Dialog` object and an optional `Configuration` object.

 ***Attributes:***